Published: 2026-06-01 โ€ข Updated: 2026-07-05

 To determine "closeness," KNN uses distance formulas.
 The most common ones include:

-• Euclidean Distance: The straight-line distance between two points (most common).
+• Euclidean Distance: The straight-line distance between two points in a Euclidean space.

-• Manhattan Distance: The sum of absolute differences between coordinates (often used in grid-like paths).
+• Manhattan Distance: The sum of absolute differences between coordinates, representing a grid-like path.

 • Minkowski Distance: A generalized form of both Euclidean and Manhattan distance.